ssr-tools/ssr-tools/README.md

     - **`style`** — changes that do not impact the meaning of the code (white-space, formatting, missing semicolons, etc.)
     - **`test`** — adding missing tests or correcting existing tests
 - `**scope**` — can be omitted if a given change is related to all packages.
 Otherwise, it should be the name of the related package, e.g., `router`
-- `**topic**` — a brief description of the change.
+- `**subject**` — a brief description of the change.
 It should give the grasp on what the change is about.
 We should use the imperative mood here, as we would give an order to the codebase e.g., `Add a hook for handling search parameters`.

 Combining it all together, the example commit message would look like this: